 Pre-Forum Expedition: Wednesday 7th August to Thursday 8th August 2019 (optional, numbers limited)

-Come and turn over a new leaf at the Australian Association for Bush Adventure Therapy (AABAT) National Forum and experience the transformational nature of Bush Adventure Therapy in 2019!
+Come and turn over a new leaf at the Australian Association for Bush Adventure Therapy (AABAT) National Forum in Queensland and experience the transformational nature of Bush Adventure Therapy in 2019!

 The 2019 AABAT National Forum is an opportunity to connect with like-minded people who work under the broad umbrella of Bush Adventure Therapy – practitioners, researchers, students, professionals, anyone who is interested in the use of the outdoors and adventure for therapeutic outcomes.
 This year’s theme is ‘turning over a new leaf’, where we’ll be exploring the transformational nature of Bush Adventure Therapy and how it has brought about positive change in individuals, culture, practices, and research.
 It can even bring about a change in opinions and points of view!